vintagefilmography/Hawkeye2_video_capture/README.md

 https://www.youtube.com/watch?v=mBtHvPWVgDw

 ## Assembly
 Print out all of the parts from the mechanical folder.
-If you do not have the pronter then you can get them done  outside but it will become rather costly.
+If you do not have the printer then you can get them done  outside but it will become rather costly.
 Getting a new 3D printer will probably be cheaper in a long run.
 Use
 ## Operation
 Very straight forward.
 Here is a short video showing the operation.